The Sims 4 Marketplace and Maker Program.webp

 What is the Sims 4 Marketplace?

-Maxis announced The Sims 4 Marketplace and accompanying Maker Program on March 3, 2026, opening a brand-new in-game storefront where players can browse and buy content from both the official Sims team and approved community creators.
-The Marketplace launched on PC and Mac on March 17, 2026, with PlayStation and Xbox support rolling out in the following months.
-This is the first time console players have had access to official custom content directly inside the game.
+Maxis unveiled The Sims 4 Marketplace alongside the Maker Program on March 3, 2026, introducing an in-game storefront where players can browse and purchase content from both the official Sims team and vetted community creators.
+The Marketplace went live on PC and Mac on March 17, 2026, with PlayStation and Xbox support following in subsequent months.
+Console players now have their first opportunity to access official custom content directly through the game interface.

 How does the Maker Program work?

-The Sims Maker Program is an application-based system that lets vetted custom content creators publish their work directly to the Marketplace and earn revenue from sales.
-Applications opened on March 5, 2026, according to the official Maker Program page.
+The Sims Maker Program operates as an application-based system that allows vetted custom content creators to publish their work directly to the Marketplace and generate revenue from sales.
+Applications opened on March 5, 2026, through the official Maker Program page.

 • Be 18 years of age or older